Congressional District # 11

 Threats and Contaminants

 Several of the Operable Units (OUs) at the site are in the RI/FS phase.
 During the RI, data is gathered to determine the nature and extent of contamination as well as the risks posed by the contamination.
 The FS evaluates potential cleanup options.
-The general status for each OU at the site is described below.
+The recent activities and status for each OU at the site are described below.

 OPERABLE UNIT 1 – THE SOUTH DITCH

-IEPA conducted an RI/FS in the summer of 1997 to determine the nature and extent of the contamination and to evaluate various cleanup alternatives for the South Ditch.
-An interim remedy was selected in an October 2003 Record of Decision (ROD) to address the unnatural sediments found on the site during previous IEPA investigations.
+IEPA conducted an RI/FS in the summer of 1997 to determine the nature and extent of the contamination and to evaluate various cleanup alternatives.
+In October 2003, the interim cleanup plan or Record of Decision (ROD) addressed the unnatural sediments found on the site during previous IEPA investigations.
 Cleanup objectives included: reducing the potential for floodwater and water discharges to the South Ditch; mitigating acute exposure risk to sensitive ecological and human receptors; preventing onsite trespass; and mobilizing the unnatural sediments.
 The ROD selected the removal of contaminated sediment with on-site consolidation.
 The cleanup for OU1 was completed on June 20, 2006.
 Although the ROD for OU1 was considered an interim ROD, another ROD for OU1 is not anticipated.
 Rather, the final remedy for OU1 will be selected as part of the OU5 remedy selection process.

-The OU1 interim cleanup triggered the requirement for five-year reviews at the site.
-The first Five-Year Review Report was completed on June 25, 2010.
-The subject of the review was the OU1 interim remedial action.
-The review concluded that the interim remedy at OU1 is protective of human health and the environment in the short term because access to the South Ditch is restricted by a fence and the metals-contaminated sediments that were removed are stored at OU3 in a Corrective Action Management Unit (CAMU) to contain the metals.
+The first Five-Year Review Report for the DePue/New Jersey Zinc/Mobil Chemical Site was completed on June 25, 2010.
+The subject of the five-year review was the interim remedial action that had been completed at OU1.
+The results of the review indicated that the interim remedy at OU1 is protective of human health and the environment in the short term because access to the South Ditch is restricted by a fence and the metals-contaminated sediments that were removed are stored at OU3 in a Corrective Action Management Unit (CAMU) to contain the metals.
 In order for the remedy at OU1 to be protective in the long term, the remedy selection process for OU5 must be completed and implemented.

 OPERABLE UNIT 2 – PHOSPHOGYPSUM STACK

-The cleanup for OU2 is being addressed under Illinois State Landfill Closure regulations.
+The cleanup for OU2 is addressed under Illinois State Landfill Closure regulations.
 The stack was capped and vegetated.
 An engineered treatment wetland was constructed adjacent to the landfill as part of the landfill closure.
 A pilot test to change the vegetative cover from Kentucky 31 fescue (a potential source of fungus to grazing animals) to native prairie habitat is ongoing.
-IEPA is reviewing a comprehensive hydrogeological study of the phosphogypsum stack and associated groundwater data submitted by the DePue Group.

 OPERABLE UNIT 3 – FORMER PLANT SITE AREA